gem/oq-engine/doc/installing/overview.md

 ## Power users

-Scientists who want to develop new GMPEs or new features for the engine should look at the **[Installing the OpenQuake Engine for development](development.md)** guide.
+Scientists wanting to develop new GMPEs or new features for the engine should look at the **[Installing the OpenQuake Engine for development](development.md)** guide.

 A pre-configured VirtualBox appliance may be also [downloaded](https://downloads.openquake.org/ova/stable/).
 It contains all the OpenQuake software pre-installed and pre-configured.